The Patriots go to Washington -- some of them, at least

 Among the athletes not in attendance was quarterback Tom Brady, who announced Wednesday morning that he would be absent for "family matters."

 Also missing were defensive end Chris Long, running back LeGarrette Blount, defensive tackle Alan Branch, linebacker Dont'a Hightower, defensive back Devin McCourty and tight end Martellus Bennett, some of whom explicitly cited their opposition to Trump as their reason for not attending.
+Bennett instead participated in a Facebook Live with television comedian Chelsea Handler.

 Though many of the Super Bowl champions also skipped the White House visit in past years (including Brady, who was not in attendance in 2015), the Patriots' earlier connections to Trump meant particular scrutiny this time around.